FusionAuth/fusionauth-site/site/_posts/2019-02-05-using-the-setup-wizard.md

 The next step is to add an API key so you may begin your integration and make authenticated API requests.
 Select the blue Add button in the Missing API Key box to continue to the Add API Key page.

-{% include _image.html src="/assets/img/blogs/setup-create-api-key.png" alt="Add API Key" class="full" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/setup-create-api-key.png" alt="Add API Key" class="full" figure=false %}

 As before, required fields are marked with a red asterisk.
 You will notice that FusionAuth has already created a unique API Key and pre-filled the Key field.
 You may use this generated key, or you can change it to something else if you prefer.
 For more effective and robust security, API keys should be long and difficult to guess.
 If you are going to create your own API key, be thoughtful about what you choose–once an API has been created, the key value cannot be changed.
 Again, the description is optional but is helpful to document the purpose or intended use of this API key.